kboddapu-cmyk/sample-golang/README.md

 This guide describes how to use DigitalOcean App Platform to run a sample Golang application.

-**Note**: Following these steps may result in charges for the use of DigitalOcean service
+**Note**: Following these steps may result in charges for the use of DigitalOcean services

 ### Requirements